Public Trust and Multisectoral Collaboration During the Pandemic

 Elder Claudette Commanda, Algonquin Anishinabe from Kitigan Zibi Anishinabeg First Nation

-Immunization Program Management – analyzing the decisions, designs, estimated costs and outcomes of vaccine roll-out in Nova Scotia
+Immunization Program Management – analyzing the decisions, designs, and outcomes of vaccine roll-out in Nova Scotia

 The Hon.
 Bob Rae, Ambassador and Permanent Representative of Canada to the United Nations (UN)